Fastest-Coder-First/ms-weather-forecasting-tool/README.md

-## GitHub Use cases
+## GitHub Copilot use cases
 - We have made extensive use of GitHub Copilot.
     - To generate the base class structure
     - To write getter and setter methods
     - To design the menu for CLI
-    - For comment completions and documentation stuff.
+    - For comments
+    - Documentation Stuff
+    - To write the variable and method names following naming conventions

+## Other GitHub Uses :octocat:
 - GitHub GUI (Github Desktop)
 - GitHub teams
-- We have used all the following git commands:
+- We have done all the git operations on GitHub Desktop - the best GUI for Git:
     - git clone
     - git commit
     - git branch
     - git push
+    - merging
-- GitHub pull request
+- We've also used GitHub web-app, for:
+    - making PRs
-- Merging PRs
+    - merging PRs
+    - resolving conflicts

+> PS: Now this upgraded GitHub web-app UI is so better, that even after being developers, we wanted to try using the web-app and desktop-app instead of command line.
+Kudos to GitHub!

 ___